-She became a member of the Eleo Pomare Dance Company and at the same time began pioneering work as an arts administrator/organizer in the USA.
-She was a founding member of the Association of Black Choreographers (ABC); established York City’s DANCEMOBILE; was founder and editor of the dance theatre magazine "FEET", the first news publication devoted primarily to dance of and by African-American peoples; was the Affiliate Artist for the City of New York in 1970; received the New York State Council for the Arts Fellowship to study dance in Africa; was president of Modern Organization for Dance Evolvement (MODE) which organized and sponsored the First National Congress of Blacks in Dance in cooperation with the Black Music Center, Indiana University Bloomington in 1973.
-More than 400 dancers as well as black dance icons from throughout the United States attended and participated in this momentous event.
+She became a member of the Eleo Pomare Dance Company and at the same time began pioneering work as an arts administrator and organiser in the United States.
+She was a founding member of the Association of Black Choreographers (ABC); established New York City’s Dancemobile; was founder and editor of the dance theatre magazine Feet, the first news publication devoted primarily to dance of and by African American peoples; was the Affiliate Artist for the City of New York in 1970; received the New York State Council for the Arts Fellowship to study dance in Africa; was president of Modern Organization for Dance Evolvement (MODE) which organised and sponsored the First National Congress of Blacks in Dance in cooperation with the Black Music Center, Indiana University Bloomington in 1973.
+More than 400 Dancers as well as black dance icons from throughout the United States attended and participated in this momentous event.
 In addition Ms. Johnson served as a consultant for the New York State Council for the Arts.

-Carole went to Australia in 1972 as a principal dancer with the Eleo Pomare Dance Company arriving at a time of political ferment.
+Carole went to Australia in 1972 as a Principal Dancer with the Eleo Pomare Dance Company arriving at a time of political ferment.
 Issues of self-determination, land rights and disparities in health, economics and education were being hotly debated.
 Carole began the first modern dance workshop with Indigenous Australians.
-About eight weeks later she marched and helped the workshop members present a dance of protest at the Aboriginal Tent Embassy Demonstration in Canberra, the capital of Australia.
+About eight weeks later she marched and helped the workshop members present a dance of protest at the Aboriginal Tent Embassy Demonstration in Canberra.

-Before leaving Australia, members of the Aboriginal and Torres Straits Islander community asked her to return to develop a program in dance for young people.
-Jointly they understood dance not as mere entertainment, but as a focal point for engaging and mobilizing youth to get in touch with their cultural roots.
+Before leaving Australia, members of the Aboriginal and Torres Strait Islander community asked her to return to develop a program in dance for young people.
+Jointly they understood dance not as mere entertainment, but as a focal point for engaging and mobilising youth to get in touch with their cultural roots.
 As an arts administrator, she knew how to write the proposals for funding, develop curricula, make presentations to corporate and government entities for the financial means and marshal community support in time, talent and treasure as well as teach and choreograph.
-After a few years of successful community dance work in Redfern, Carole established what was to become NAISDA Dance College and thirteen years later, she with graduates of NAISDA founded Bangarra Dance Theatre as an independent professional company.

-Now involved in documenting these years, Ms. Johnson is assuring that text and other resources are created for the next generation of Australian dancers and that a truly international perspective of Australian Indigenous dance development will be made known.
-In addition to pursuing a PhD at Newcastle University, she has been expanding the possibilities of cultural exchanges through developing relationships that have enabled NAISDA Alumni to attend conferences, teach and perform in the USA.
+Now involved in documenting these years, Ms. Johnson is assuring that text and other resources are created for the next generation of Australian Dancers and that a truly international perspective of Australian Indigenous dance development will be made known.
+In addition to pursuing a PhD at Newcastle University, she has been expanding the possibilities of cultural exchanges through developing relationships that have enabled NAISDA Alumni to attend conferences, teach and perform in the United States.